AJ2O/pbs-unity/README.md

 # Pokemon Battle Simulator in Unity (pbs-unity)

+## Testing - 2020.12.28
+- This branch is reserved for AWS integration testing

 ## Update - 2020.11.20
 Came back to this project for some small updates and to more formally open-source it.
 - Integrated the [Mirror Package](https://github.com/vis2k/Mirror) to enable PvP functionality.